 Duty-paid and tax-paid goods

-No additional duty or tax is charged on goods brought into Ireland if you have already paid duty and tax in another European Union (EU) country (for example, if you bought them in a supermarket).
+You will not be charged duty or tax on goods brought into Ireland if you have already paid these charges in another European Union (EU) country.
+For example, if you bought the goods in a supermarket.
 This does not apply to mineral oil, alcohol and tobacco products.

 Rules for duty-paid alcohol and tobacco products